DenisBratchikov/vscode-ts-lib-creator/README.md

 ## Extension settings

-You can configure the extension via file **tensor.config.json**.
-It must be placed in your project directory Configuration for TypeScript Library Structure Creator:
+You can configure the extension via VSCode user settings.
+Configuration for TypeScript Library Structure Creator:
 1. **separateResources** {boolean} specifies library inner structure.
-When *true* component style, template and interface files create in separate folder in library folder
+When *true* component style, template and interface files are created in separate folder in library folder

 Configuration for Tensor Git:
 1. **branchPrefix** {string} - part of branch name after version number